Incanus3/notes/Pocitace/jvm/spring/security/OAuth.md

 	- one service needs to call other service with authentication
 	- the flow - service 1 requests auth token from auth service (with some credentials), auth service verifies credentials and sends back the token, service 1 calls service 2 and includes the token, service 2 verifies the token agains auth service and only then does the thing it's been asked to do
 8. Device login and registration
+	- used to log in to the user's account on a device that doesn't have a keyboard
+	- for example smart TV or a game console might show a qr code that the user will scan and authenticate using his phone

+### OAuth grants
+- grants are authentication flows for obtaining access tokens from the Authorization Server
+- the grant encapsulates a process, data flow and rules used to generate a token
+- the core OAuth2 grants (as outlined in RFC 6749) are:
+1. Authorization Code grant - This grant has a one time authorization code generated after authentication.
+This is exchanged for the token using server side code.
+2. Implicit grant - A simplified flow to be used by browser based applications implemented with JavaScript.
+This is a legacy grant.
+Don’t use this grant.
+3. Resource Owner’s Password Credentials grant - Helpful when the username and password are required for authorization.
+Also called the Password grant.
+It should only be used if there is a high level of trust between the Resource Owner and the third-party application or for migrating from legacy systems to OAuth2.
+4. Client Credentials grant - A useful grant when the application is trying to act on behalf of itself without the user’s presence.
+An example is the Printing Website calling into an Invoice Generation service to create invoices for the prints.
+This is not done for any user, but instead for the Printing Website itself.
+5. Device grant - Enables users to gain access to an application or device by allowing it to use account information from another application or device.

 ### Schemata, ktera by sla pouzit v qwazaru
 1. externi login, interagujici primo s FE